 The Investment Risk Committee assists the ERC in identification, measurement, monitoring and control of market, liquidity and credit risks.
+This includes asset liability management through regular monitoring of the equity backing ratios and asset liability duration mismatch.

 The Insurance Risk Committee assists the ERC in identification, measurement, monitoring and control of insurance risks i.e. demographic and expense risks.

 The Operational Risk Committee assists the ERC in identification, measurement, monitoring and control of operational risks i.e. risk of loss resulting from inadequate or failed internal processes, people and systems, or from external events.

-The risk management model of the organisation comprises a four stage continuous cycle namely identification and assessment, measurement, monitoring and control of risks.
-The Company has in place a Risk Management Policy which details the strategy and procedure adopted to identify, measure, monitor and control risk at the enterprise level.
-A risk report summarising the key risks faced by the enterprise is placed before the BRC on a periodic basis.
+The risk management model of the organisation comprises a four stage continuous cycle, namely identification and assessment, measurement, monitoring and control of risks.
+The Company has in place a Risk Management Policy which details the strategy and procedure adopted to follow the risk management cycle at the enterprise level.
+A risk report detailing the key risk exposures faced by the Company and mitigation measures is placed before the BRC on a periodic basis.

-15. RISK MANAGEMENT FRAMEWORK OF ICICI LOMBARD GENERAL INSURANCE COMPANY LIMITED
+16. RISK MANAGEMENT FRAMEWORK OF ICICI LOMBARD GENERAL INSURANCE COMPANY LIMITED